 What are PCB assembly variants and why are they necessary?

-It is a common practice to design a circuit board so that the same board can be configured differently during assembly for multiple applications.
+It is a practice to design a board so that the same board can be configured differently during assembly for multiple applications.
 These different configurations are known as assembly variants.
 An example of this would be designing a power supply board that could be made to operate at different voltages.
-By changing which parts are used, not used, or even altered, during the assembly will determine how the different versions of the power supply board are created.
+By changing which are used, not used, or even altered, during the assembly will determine how the different versions of the power supply board are created.

-When designing a circuit board intended for assembly variants, it is important that the metal circuitry (pads, traces, area fills, etc.) be laid out so that they work for all of the proposed configurations.
+When designing a board intended for assembly variants, it is important that the metal circuitry (pads, traces, area fills, etc.) be laid out so that they work for all of the proposed configurations.
 This way the different configurations can all be built from the same raw board design.
 Not only does this reduce your workload, but it can reduce board fabrication and inventory costs.

 Each PCB assembly variant requires documentation